Exploring the Major Scale

 5. Stefaniak, A. (2020).
 The Art of Music Production: The Theory and Practice.
 Bloomsbury Academic.

-Exploring Musical Interva
+Exploring Musical Intervals

 Musical intervals form the building blocks of melody, harmony, and musical structure.
 Understanding intervals is crucial for musicians, composers, and